Nazulka/Visit-Kyrgyzstan/README.md

 * **Cards Section**
     * Cards section images have been tested by hovering over them and zoom-out as expected.
     * All three Read more / Read less buttons change color on hover and display more / less text when clicked.
 The inner texts of the buttons change when clicked as expected too.
+    During the development process, clicking on "Read more" button resulted in only the first button working correctly.
+This has been rectified by following an advice from a thread in Stack Overflow (see Code Credits) - the `display` properties have been removed so the classes can be added / removed in JavaScript to change the inner texts of the buttons.
     * Cards section is responsive and works as designed, each taking the 100% width of the screen on smaller screen sizes.

 * **Map Section**
     * All Google Map markers have been for testing purposes and are functioning correctly.
-Upon click on the markers, the info window content appears in the sidebar section, located to the left of the map on medium and larger screens and on top of the map on small screen sizes.
+Upon clicking on the markers, the corresponding info window content appears in the sidebar section, located to the left of the map on medium and larger screens and on top of the map on small screen sizes.
+    * This section proved to be very challenging to get it work correctly and required an extensive online research.
+I have also had help from my mentor during our live project review session to debug and ensure the image and description of the places display in the "sidebar" div when the markers are clicked.
     * On hover, info windows do not display "x" closing button as it has been intentionally removed for a cleaner look.

 * **Contact Form**